gl1tterbomb/gl1tterbomb/README.md

 Puerto rico
 Dyslexia

-## Hello, Jensen & Jared stans.
+# uh, Day 1?
+Hello, Jensen & Jared stans and shippers.
 I heard soap and water get rid of your stinky smells.
 I can still smell it far from here. yeah yea, how childish of me.
 Also stop babying Jensen and Jared, they are both grown ass man.
 alr ts so corny ;-;

 _______________________________________